SonyCSLParis/music2latent/README.md

 # Music2Latent
-Encode and decode audio samples to compressed representations!
+Encode and decode audio samples to/from compressed representations!
 Useful for efficient generative modelling applications and for other downstream tasks.

 ![music2latent](music2latent.png)